kamranzafar/piprayer/README.md

 ```

 ### Installation
-Once the configuration file is created, simply run the following script to setup and install PiPrayer.
+Once the `.piprayer` configuration file is created, simply run the following script to setup and install PiPrayer.

 ```shell
 ./setup-piprayer.sh